loganthegoodsready/loganthegoodsready.github.io/README.md

 Click [Here](https://scratch.mit.edu/projects/718450845) to a play a game about a crab on drugs.

-You can use the [editor on GitHub](https://github.com/loganthegoodsready/loganthegoodsready.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.